Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Conclusion

 The main innovative contribution with respect to the state of the art is the design of a model identification solution through an AE-based dimensionality reduction and GMM inference on the reduced feature space, which avoids the curse of dimensionality.
 The proposed procedure performance appears to be interesting compared to both a basic approach, where the model is obtained directly from the input data, and with respect to a lossless solution where a deep neural network is used to retain the original observation dimensionality.

 Future directions will be devoted to the extension of the proposed approach to distributed and dynamic scenarios (e.g., pan-tilt or mobile cameras); in particular, incremental GMM approaches may be used to update and refine the SM in time (\cite{zheng2019recursive}), while concepts of federated machine learning may be applied to distribute the computation over the network~\cite{yang2019federated}.
 In addition, it is important to formally study the impact of the main setup parameters on the overall identification performance, as suggested by the results in Section~\ref{subsec:run}.
-Finally, it would be interesting to implement the proposed strategy on a real-world scenario.
+Finally, it would be interesting to implement the proposed strategy on a real-world scenario and with some modifications on the overall pipeline described in Section~\ref{subsec:pipeline} (e.g., by adopting a Variational AE for the data encoding and dimensionality reduction process).

-\bio{} \bio{./images/authorLucaVarotto_bw.png} \textbf{Luca Varotto} received the M.S. degree in automation engineering from the University of Padova, Italy, in 2018.
-Since October 2018, he is a Ph.D. student at the Department of Information Engineering, University of Padova.
+\bio{} \bio{./authorLucaVarotto_bw.png} \textbf{Luca Varotto} received the M.S. degree in automation engineering from the University of Padova, Italy, in 2018.
+From 2018 to 2021, he was a Ph.D. student at the Department of Information Engineering, University of Padova.
 In 2020, he has been a Visiting Researcher at the Centre for Intelligent Sensing, Queen Mary University of London, England.
 His research interests are related to active and multi-modal sensing, intelligent control for autonomous systems, and camera networks. \endbio

-\bio{} \bio{./images/authorMarcoFabris_bw.png} \textbf{Marco Fabris} received the Laurea (M.Sc.) degree (summa cum laude) in Automation Engineering and his PhD both from the University of Padua, in 2016 and 2020, respectively.
+\bio{} \bio{./authorMarcoFabris_bw.png} \textbf{Marco Fabris} received the Laurea (M.Sc.) degree (summa cum laude) in Automation Engineering and his PhD both from the University of Padua, in 2016 and 2020, respectively.
 In 2018, he spent six months at the University of Colorado Boulder, USA, as a visiting scholar, focusing on distance-based formation control.
 In 2020-2021, he has been post-doctoral fellow at the Technion-Israel Institute of Technology, Haifa.
 His current research interests also involve graph-based consensus theory and optimal decentralized control and estimation for networked systems. \endbio